Relief at Angkhor Wat shows Horus as a falcon on the Mast of Ra's solar boat.

-Ancient world societies were characterized by a structure that resembles a caste system with hierarchy of rulers, priests, scribes and warriors raniked at the top.
-These societies were centered around the major water systems: great rivers, troughs and large lakes, which were controlled by the rulers.
+Ancient world societies were characterized by a structure that resembles a caste system with hierarchy of rulers, priests, scribes and warriors ranked at the top.
+These societies were centered around the major water systems: great rivers, troughs, and large lakes, which were controlled by the rulers.

 The rulers were served by priests who stood as intermediaries between God and the people.
 They were called sarki, a word of African origin.
 Among the ancient Egyptians the word meant priest.
 In Hausa sarki is the word for king (See Charles Henry Robinson, Dictionary of Hausa, XXIV Preface).
 Auran saraki refers to the king's minister and is usually rendered chief.

 Horite Hebrew ruler-priests were also called Habiru which is the English word Hebrew.
 The term "Hebrew" is derived from the Akkadian word for priest, abru.
 The Hebrew were a caste of priests.
 Some were devotees of God the Father and God the Son.
 These are known as the Horite Hebrew, and Abraham was among them.

 They served at the Sun temples, called O-piru.
 These were elevated sites near permanent water sources.
 They spread their religion from west central Africa to the Indus River Valley and southern Europe.
 This religious life shares distinctive features, which are found in the Bible, including: